owens3364/coe332midterm/README.md

 1. Have Docker installed
 2. Set the working directory to this folder (`coe332midterm`)
-3. Running the service
+3. Running the service and tests

-   `docker-compose run serve`
+   `docker-compose up`

 4. Running the tests